algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/advanced/transaction-composer.md

 ```

 If `my_method` in the above example accesses any resources, they will be automatically discovered and added before sending the transaction to the network.

+#### How resource population works

+Resource population is enabled by default via `TransactionComposerConfig(populate_app_call_resources=True)`.
+You can override it per-send via `SendParams` or disable it globally when constructing the composer.

+When at least one `AppCall` transaction is present in the group, the composer runs the following flow before signing and sending:

+1. **Simulate** — The composer builds a copy of all transactions and submits them to the algod simulate endpoint with `allow_unnamed_resources=True` and empty signers.
+This tells algod to report which resources each transaction accessed without requiring real signatures.
+2. **Collect results** — The simulate response provides `unnamed_resources_accessed` at both per-transaction and group level, listing accounts, apps, assets, boxes, app-local state, and asset-holding cross-references that were accessed but not explicitly included in the transaction's reference arrays.
+3. **Per-transaction population** — For each app call transaction, simple resources (accounts, apps, assets) are added directly to that transaction's reference arrays, up to the maximum reference limit.
+4. **Group-level population** — Cross-reference resources (app-local state lookups, asset-holding lookups, boxes) require slots in multiple reference arrays simultaneously.
+The composer distributes these across the group's app call transactions using a best-fit strategy: it first tries transactions that already hold one side of the cross-reference, then falls back to the first transaction with available capacity.

+The population order for group-level resources is: app-local cross-references, asset-holding cross-references, remaining accounts, boxes, remaining assets, remaining apps, and finally extra box references.

+> [!NOTE]
+> If a transaction already has explicitly provided reference arrays, resource population will skip that transaction and log a warning.
+This prevents the composer from overwriting resources you have set manually.

+> [!NOTE]
+> If the group runs out of reference slots across all app call transactions, a `ValueError` is raised suggesting you add another app call transaction to the group to provide more reference capacity.

 ### Covering App Call Inner Transaction Fees